-In the event you experience a technology problem or error, it is your responsibility to communicate immediately (not the next day, not 3 hours later) with your instructor using a working form of technology via Text (see contact instructions in Brightspace) or email at mbetancourt@com.edu.
-If you experience any technology problems or errors with college software (Brightspace, etc.), immediately notify the DE department at the College of the Mainland (COM) by submitting a ticket through Parature (http://com.parature.com).
-If possible, make a screenshot of the error and email it to your instructor as well as the Distance Education Helpdesk.
-Contacting COM's Distance Education department can be accomplished by submitting a ticket through Parature (http://com.parature.com) or via live chat Monday to Friday from 8 AM to 5 PM whenever the college is open.
+In the event you experience a technology problem or error, it is your responsibility to communicate immediately (not the next day, not 3 hours later) with your instructor using a working form of technology via email at mbetancourt@com.edu.
+If you experience any technology problems or errors with college software (Brightspace, etc.), immediately notify the DE department at the College of the Mainland (COM) by submitting a ticket through Parature (http://com.parature.com) or via live chat Monday to Friday from 8 AM to 5 PM whenever the college is open.